| EXECUTIVE SUMMARY

 scale.
 The preferential sectors include:

-through simple low-cost health care networks;
+Reducing infant mortality, including through simple low-cost health care networks;

-• Expanding wage employment, especially
+Expanding wage employment, especially for women;

-a source of old age security;
+Developing alternatives to children as a source of old age security;

-especially in rural areas, including
+Increasing income of the poorest, especially in rural areas, including

 providing privately owned farms;

-• Education of new generations on the
+Education of new generations on the desirability of smaller families.

 the new major socio-economic factors that lead to lower